This is part of the ANKN Logo

 The Coombs Evaluation, Number Three

-Basic policy regarding the education of American Indians is set by the Congress.
+Basic policy regarding the education of Indian/Natives is set by the Congress.
 Lyman Tyler (1973), a history professor at the University of Utah, wrote a book on Indian policy and the Government published it.
 During the 1950’s, the period in which the Coombs evaluation took place, the policy of the Federal Government, as determined by the Congress, was to “Terminate” Federal services to Indians.
 Regarding education, Termination meant turning over BIA schools to the public schools.
 It should be remembered that the previous two studies took place under the influence of the “New Deal” and the progressive education movement.
 With Coombs the foundation of policy shifts to something titled, “Inter racial.”

 Major Characteristics of the Coombs Evaluation

 Data Gathering.
-The two previous evaluation were very clear and explicit about who was included in the evaluations and when the data was gathered.
+The two previous evaluations were very clear and explicit about who was included in the evaluations and when the data was gathered.
 Coombs does not reflect such a clear statement about data gathering.
 But, when one digs deeper it comes as no surprise that data gathering was controlled by the BIA field administrators.
 While Coombs reports a total of 23,608 and the breakdown by racial groups and schools, he was not clear on the time data was gathered.
 Background characteristics were included in the data structure.

 Time and Data Organization.
-Coombs had to allow the field administrators, Agency School Administrators, to control who was to be included in the evaluation as well as when data was to be gathered.
-The BIA, starting with the Termination period, was divided into “Area Offices,” and it was these offices that determined that no total BIA administration of tests would take place during the 1951 – 1954.
+Without line authority to Education employees, Coombs had to allow the field administrators, Agency School Administrators, to control who was to be included in the evaluation as well as when data was to be gathered.
+The BIA, starting with the Termination period, was divided into “Area Offices,” and it was these offices that determined that no total BIA administration of tests would take place during the 1951 - 1954.
 Without knowing the organizational structure of the BIA, one could think this was a longitudinal study, which it was not.
 Table 3-a (p.
 18) provides the administrative areas and the number of “pupils” tested in each.
 There were six administrative areas at the time of the evaluation and all were tested in the fall of a year.
 While the evaluation program was initiated in the fall of 1951 and continued through 1954, each administrative area was tested only once in the fall of a year.

 Grades Tested.
 Grades four through twelve were included in the evaluation whereas previous evaluation tested grades four, eight and twelve.
 The rationale for this was one of the purposes of the evaluation which was to improve learning and instruction at the local levels.
 Grades one through three were excluded because there did not seem to be a good achievement test available for the primary grades.